copyrite/LwotcMinimalText/XComGame.md

 * Reveals you.

 ## Overbearing Superiority
-Single shot attacks with your primary weapon that deal critical damage are refunded.
+Your primary weapon single shot attacks that deal critical hits are refunded.

 ## Shieldwall
 +30 defense and 5 armor until the start of your turn.
 You are a high cover object until you move or attack.